rakesh-devcode/challenge/README.md

 C:/Users/user1/Desktop/challenge/challenge1/somedir3/another_file.js
 ________________________________________
 # challenge 2:
-How to do AWS infrastructure automations with Terraform.
+1. How to do AWS infrastructure automations with Terraform?

-How to use Ansible for multiple works in AWS.
+2. How to use Ansible for multiple works in AWS?

-How can we start and use Kubernetes.
+3. How can we start and use Kubernetes?

+Please go through README.md files for all sections.